ddmitov/perl-executing-browser-qtwebengine/doc/perl-scripts-api.md

 * **scriptInput**
   ``String``

-  ``scriptInput`` string is written on the STDIN of the Perl script.
+  The ``scriptInput`` string is written to the STDIN of the Perl script.

   If any of the following special tags is included in the ``scriptInput`` string, a file or directory selection dialog is presented to the user and the tag is replaced with the user-selected file or folder before starting the Perl script.
+Any number and combination of special tags may be included in the ``scriptInput`` string.

+  Special tags for selecting file or folder:

   * ``{existing-file}``
   The actual opening of an existing file is performed by the Perl script and not by PEB.